-The Post-observed region is new in this standard and has been added for PLI support.
+The Pre-re-NBA, Post-re-NBA and Post-observed regions are is new in this standard and have has been added for PLI support.

 The Pre-active region provides for a PLI callback control point that allows PLI application routines to read and write values and create events before events in the Active region are evaluated (see 9.4).